 What Is a Loan With Simple Interest?

-Simple interest loans are usually for shorter time periods — say 6 months up to 18 months — than amortized loans.
+Simple interest loans are usually for shorter time periods than amortized loans — say 6 months up to 18 months.
 A simple interest loan also has a fixed interest rate and fixed payments, but the interest costs and principal repayments are treated differently than amortized loans.

 The simple interest loan payment formula requires that the borrower make equal payments of principal and interest over the life of the loan.
 The amounts applied to principal and interest are the same each month, since interest is not recalculated each period based on a declining principal balance.

-Unlike amortized loans, which have interest rates expressed as percentages, the interest on simple interest loans are usually stated as a factor rate, which can range from 1.0 to 1.9, not as a percentage.
+Unlike amortized loans, which have interest rates expressed as percentages, the interest on simple interest loans is usually stated as a factor rate, which often ranges from 1.0 to 1.9.
 Lenders base the factor rate on an analysis of a company’s cash flow as presented on its bank statements, the length of time in business and tax returns that show a stable income.

 How to Convert a Factor Rate to an Annualized Percentage Rate

-Since a factor rate is a number and not a percentage, you’ll sometimes want to convert this rate to an annualized percentage rate to have a common base compare the cost of simple interest loans with other loans.
+Since a factor rate is a decimal number and not a percentage, you may want to convert this rate to an annualized percentage rate to have a common base to compare the cost of simple interest loans with other loans.
 However, keep in mind APR may not be the best way to compare apples to apples when it comes to short-term financing, as many of these funding programs do not extend beyond a year.